microsoft/TypeScript/.github/ISSUE_TEMPLATE/Question.md

 ---
 name: Question
 about: The issue tracker is not for questions.
 Please use Stack Overflow or other resources for help writing TypeScript code.
+title: ''
+labels: Question
+assignees: ''

 ---

 THE ISSUE TRACKER IS NOT FOR QUESTIONS.

-DO NOT CREATE A NEW ISSUE TO ASK A QUESTION.

 IF YOU ARE HAVING PROBLEMS WITH YOUR TYPESCRIPT CODE, DO NOT ASK A QUESTION HERE.